Language Varieties of Italy: Technology Challenges and Opportunities: Linguistic Context of Italy

-Due to the complex historical and sociopolitical motivations behind the use -- with negative connotation -- of the term \emph{dialetti} (``dialects'') for language varieties of Italy~\citep{avolio-2009-lingue}, and the range of meanings that the term assumes according to the context in which it is situated~\citep{berruto-2005-dialect}, we hereafter refer to those languages and dialects as \emph{language varieties}.\footnote{Although limiting, the term prevents any judgment on the prestige status of each variety, and avoids discussions on political ideologies that do not reflect the view of the author.} In the following, we contextualize endangered language varieties of Italy (Table~\ref{tab:endangered-languages}) within the linguistic macro-areas proposed in the renowned \emph{Carta dei Dialetti d'Italia}~\citep{pellegrini-1977-carta}.
+Due to the complex historical and sociopolitical motivations behind the use -- with negative connotation -- of the term \emph{dialetti} (``dialects'') for language varieties of Italy~\citep{avolio-2009-lingue}, and the range of meanings that the term assumes according to the context in which it is situated~\citep{berruto-2005-dialect}, we hereafter refer to those languages and dialects as \emph{language varieties}.\footnote{The term prevents any judgment on the prestige status of each variety, and avoids discussions on political matters that are not the focus of this paper.} In the following, we contextualize endangered language varieties of Italy (Table~\ref{tab:endangered-languages}) within the linguistic macro-areas proposed in the renowned \emph{Carta dei dialetti d'Italia}~\citep{pellegrini-1977-carta}.
 An indicative linguistic map is also shown in Figure~\ref{fig:map}.
-For more details on the features of each variety and systematic characterization of them, we refer the reader to relevant linguistic studies and overviews on the topic~\citep[][\emph{inter alia}]{pellegrini-1977-carta,maiden1997dialects,avolio-2009-lingue}.
+For more details on the features of each variety and a systematic characterization of them, including local variants, we refer the reader to relevant linguistic studies and overviews on the topic~\citep[][\emph{inter alia}]{pellegrini-1977-carta,maiden1997dialects,avolio-2009-lingue}.

 \paragraph{Cisalpine system} This includes Gallo-Italic varieties situated in northern Italy (i.e., \emph{Piedmontese}, \emph{Ligurian}, \emph{Lombard}, \emph{Emilian}, \emph{Romagnol}) and \emph{Venetian}, along with their many local variants.